 You’ll likely realize around here whether or not you’ve over- or under-scoped, and will begin adjusting.
 If you think the course is going to be too long, don’t be afraid to have a chat with your producer about breaking the course into 2 separate courses!

 Initially, I was going to have all 4 of my courses as 1 course, but we realized that the scope is too large.
-So we have 4 shorter courses, which allowed for us to begin publishing quickly.
+So we have 4 shorter courses, which allowed for us to begin recording and publishing quickly.
 The students benefitted from bite-sized instruction without getting overwhelmed.

 You’ll also plan the style of your lessons here: whether they are live action, screen capture, or slides-and-voice-over.